 Jennifer and her husband have been avid hikers and fly fishers throughout the US.
 They helped their fly fishing club sponsor partnerships between the Arkansas DNR and high schools.
 The Water Education & Training (WET) program taught teachers how to incorporate stream management and habitat preservation into the science and math classes.
 In addition, the students conducted field studies and sent data to the state database.
 She and her husband recently from Colorado and now live in Sun City Hilton Head.
 Jennifer has a diploma in nursing, a BA in Biology from the University of Tennessee Knoxville and an MBA from the University of Memphis.
 A life-long learner, Jennifer is a 2016 graduate of the Lowcountry Institute’s Master Naturalist Class.

 As a mother of two daughters who, like their parents, love everything about the water, Geri couldn’t dream of a better place to work than the Foundation’s Maritime Center.
 Her family moved to Beaufort in 2004 and always remind themselves how lucky they are to live in such a beautiful place.
 She earned a degree in Recreation and Leisure Services from the University of Florida and a master’s degree in Recreation and Sports Administration from the University of North Carolina-Chapel Hill.
 She worked in a variety of environments, managing and promoting programs, services and events.
-She and Jody originally worked together in 2009 with four other mothers creating and opening Riverview Charter School in 2009.
-That endeavor led Geri to become more involved in education and eventually getting elected to the Beaufort County School Board, where she has served since January 2013 and is currently Secretary.
+She and Jody originally worked together in 2009 with four other mothers creating and opening Riverview Charter School, Beaufort County’s first charter school.
+That endeavor led Geri to become more involved in education and eventually getting elected to the Beaufort County School Board, which she has served on since January 2013 and currently serves as Secretary.